 But after leaving for college, my discipline began to weaken.
 I still enjoyed the occasional workout, but the distractions started to pile up.
 Partying, staying up late, and eating overly processed foods became my new normal.

-Before I knew it, I wasn’t exercising at all.
+And before I knew it, I wasn’t exercising at all.

 Facing the Bigger Picture

-And the truth is, the system isn’t set up to help you.
+The truth is, the system isn’t set up to help you.

-American consumerism is not your friend when it comes to building a healthy body.
+Consumerism is not your friend when it comes to building a healthy body.
 The entertainment companies want you glued to the couch.
 The soda companies want you craving sugary drinks.
 The drug companies want you buying their weight-loss pills and blood sugar meds.

 And that’s exactly why I started Fuel and Lift.